Check current streamflow conditions for:

 New Rule this year - Kids can no longer use worms in Joffe Lake.

-Road Construction - Norris to Mammoth road will be closed from Sept 14 to Sept 30.
-Craig Pass (Old Faithful to Lake)
+Road Construction - Norris to Mammoth road is scheduled to reopen today.
+Craig Pass (Old Faithful to Lake) will be

 WE'VE GOT THE SAGE Method in stock in 5 and 6 WT as well as the new Winston BIII LS